CS171/Homework_instructions/week-09/lab/week-09_lab.md

 });
 ```

-1) Change your code so that you draw two triangles instead of the previous rectangle. one triangle represents the marriage information, the other one the business information.
+1) Change your code so that you draw two triangles instead of the previous rectangle.
+One triangle represents the marriage information, the other one the business information.

 ---

 #### Sortable matrix and legend

 By now you have implemented your custom matrix visualization, including triangles.
 Next, you will improve it with a basic sorting function.
+<a name="sorting_options"></a>
 The user should be able to sort the rows by

 - Number of business ties